-“Light time” could be described as away of time reckoning using a system of daily categories based on the intensity of light from dawn to dusk.
+“Light time” could be described as a Noongar way of time reckoning using a system of daily categories based on the intensity of light from dawn to dusk.

 ‘Wanting to know the ideas of the blacks of the origin of mankind, I got him [Mokare] this evening after some difficulty to understand my questions, when he told me that a very long time ago the only person living was an old woman named Annegar [or Arn-ga, a corruption of “Nanga”] who had a beard as large as the garden.
 She was delivered of a daughter & then died.
 The daughter called Moerang grew up in the course of time to be a woman, when she had several children (boys and girls), who were the fathers & mothers of all the black people.’
 (Barker 1830).
 1

 In 1830 Captain Collet Barker collected this origin myth from Mokare, a well-known and respected Minang informant whose family traditionally inhabited the King George Sound/ Albany region.
 The name “Annegair” may be seen to equate to “Arn-ga” which according to Grey (1840:2) is a linguistic “corruption of “Nanga” meaning ‘the beard.’
 It may be viewed as synonymous with “nganga” (the sun) or “ngangan” (mother).’2 Austin (1841 cited in Roth 1902) records ang-a as referring to ‘the sun.”
 The meanings of these terms arnga, nanga, nganga depending on context may translate as woman, chin, beard, mother, sun – all of which may be seen to characterise Nanga, the bearded sun woman.3